Micato Offers Free Eye Clinic in MukuruMarch 21, 2019

 It was supposed to be my last mission.
 But on the last day, when we were clearing things out, I left a few boxes of medical equipment in the Micato office.
 I figured they’d come in handy when I come back in another three years.

-Flying over Nairobi, seeing the scale of the slums can be overwhelming.
+Flying over Nairobi, seeing the scale of the shantytowns can be overwhelming.
 It can make us feel powerless.
 But in just a few days, we were able to give a couple thousand patients access to eyecare.
 And that is pretty incredible.

 Experts say that the leading cause of blindness isn’t cataracts, or any other extreme eye condition, but refractive error—near-sightedness or far-sightedness.
 In other words, the leading cause of blindness in the world can be cured without heavy equipment or elaborate surgery.
 As soon as a patient places a pair of eyeglasses on their face it only takes a second for everything to come into focus.
 It only takes a second to cure.